yeehaa123/presentation-moonconf/slides.md

 (and yes, I'm looking at you Angular)

 While I have nothing against frameworks - like I said, some of my best friends use them - I would argue that they have little to do with architecture.
-Architecture is about finding specific solutions to specific problems, To make spaces livable for the individual users.
+Architecture is the art of about designing specific solutions for specific problems, To make spaces livable for the individual users.
 Framework tend to do the opposite.

 -->
 ---